shabananavas/commerce_ups_drupal_org/README.txt

 2. Configure the "Shipping Service" checkout pane so that it is on the "Shipping" page.
 The "Shipping Service" checkout pane MUST be on a later page than the "Shipping information" pane. (admin/commerce/config/checkout)

-3. Configure the UPS settings.
-You'll need to create an account at http://ups.com to obtain the proper credentials. (admin/commerce/config/shipping/methods/ups/edit)
+3. Configure the UPS settings (admin/commerce/config/shipping/methods/ups/edit).
+You'll need to create UPS account and obtain an access key via https://www.ups.com/upsdeveloperkit.

 - - - - - Limitations